Mon-Fri 9:00 - 17:00

 Certain documents must be maintained in your minute book, usually kept in a physical binder.
 The first step in repairing a minute book for a corporation is gathering all relevant documents.
 Collecting all the documents makes it possible to identify any existing deficiencies.
 The Corporation’s Directors should obtain the relevant documents for each folder.

 Articles of Incorporation: This document contains the articles of incorporation and any articles of amendment.
 It is a legal document filed with the provincial or federal government.
 It establishes the corporation’s existence and sets out its purpose, structure, and governing rules.
-It is one of the most important documents in a minute book, as it provides the legal basis for the corporation’s existence.
+It is one of the most important documents in a minute book, providing the legal basis for the corporation’s existence.

 By-laws: By-laws are regulations that oversee the internal workings of a corporation.
 Bylaws are important in ensuring that the corporation operates fairly and transparently.